 – to meet new friends and neighbours and have fun

-– be the “Adopt-a-Park” group for the Crown Point section of the Pipeline Trail.
-Being on City property, these pollinator-friendly gardens will need maintenance (yes, weeding!) by a group vetted by city staff.
+- we’re the “Adopt-a-Park” group for the public gardens we maintain.
+These include the Crown Point section of the Pipeline Trail and the two pollinator patches on Park Row South, on the boulevard just north of Cannon St. Being on City property, these pollinator-friendly gardens will need maintenance (yes, weeding!) by a group vetted by city staff.
 The City’s Adopt-a-Park program provides support, materials, and training for this work.

-– carpool or vanpool to out-of-town nurseries (“shop hop”)
+- road trips!
+We often carpool or vanpool to out-of-town nurseries and other gardening destinations

 - (your idea goes here!)